IttsGod/CS-Skin-Investment-Calculator/README.md

 The following Settings can be changed in the settings.txt file

+language: The language in which the items are listed.
+Examples are English, German, French, etc.

 file_name: The name of the file (and the location, if your file is one directory above your script, you can use ..\filename.xlsx for example)

 currency: The Currency the Program checks.
 Currently supported: USD, GBP, EUR